icinganalysis/icinganalysis.github.io/content/ludlam.md

 Brun, Rinaldo J., Lewis, William, Perkins, Porter J., and Serafini, John S.: Impingement of Cloud Droplets and Procedure for Measuring Liquid-Water Content and Droplet Sizes in Supercooled Clouds by Rotating Multicylinder Method.
 NACA-TR-1215, 1955.
 (Supersedes NACA TN’s 2903, 2904, and NACA-RM-E53D23)
 [^5]:
 Mazin, I. P., A. V. Korolev, A. Heymsfield, G. A. Isaac, and S. G. Cober, 2001: Thermodynamics of Icing Cylinder for Measurements of Liquid Water Content in Supercooled Clouds.
 J. Atmospheric Ocean.
 Technol., 18, 543-558
+I also recommend Mazin, I. P., 1957: The Physical Principles of Aircraft Icing (in Russian).
+Gidrometeoizdat, 120 pp
+This is a candidate for "The Greatest Thing That You (Probably) Have Not Read"
+A translation to English is available at [DTIC](https://apps.dtic.mil/sti/pdfs/ADA083374.pdf)
 [^6]:
 Jeck, Richard K., Icing Design Envelopes (14 CFR Parts 25 and 29, Appendix C) Converted to a Distance-Based Format, DOT/FAA/AR-00/30, April, 2002.
 [^6]: